Master Your Exam: 8 CCNA Exam Questions Types for 2025

 • "A network engineer is troubleshooting an issue where two devices cannot communicate.
 They suspect a problem with logical addressing.
 Which OSI layer should they investigate?"
 (Answer: Layer 3, Network)

-The exam demands more than just rote memorization of layer names; it requires a practical understanding of how data is encapsulated and processed as it moves through the network stack.
+The current exam requires more than simple memorization of names.
+Candidates must be ready to explain how data is encapsulated and processed as it moves through the network stack.

 Key Concepts and Practical Tips

-To master these questions, focus on the core function of each layer and the specific technologies and PDUs (Protocol Data Units) that operate within it.
+To succeed on these questions, you should focus on the specific core function of every layer.
+You also need to know the technologies and Protocol Data Units (PDUs) that operate within them.

-• Utilize Mnemonics for Order: Classic memory aids help recall the layer order (Application down to Physical) such as "All People Seem To Need Data Processing."
-Or, for Physical up to Application: "Please Do Not Throw Sausage Pizza Away."
+• Use Mnemonics for Order: Memory aids help you recall the layer order.
+To remember Application down to Physical, use "All People Seem To Need Data Processing."
+To remember Physical up to Application, use "Please Do Not Throw Sausage Pizza Away."

-• Visualize the Data Flow: Use network simulation tools like Cisco Packet Tracer to observe the encapsulation and de-encapsulation process.
-Watching a PDU transform as it travels from Layer 7 down to Layer 1 (and back up) provides invaluable context and reinforces conceptual understanding.
+• Visualize the Data Flow: Use network simulation tools like Cisco Packet Tracer to observe the encapsulation process.
+Watching a PDU move from Layer 7 down to Layer 1 (and back up) provides helpful context for these concepts.

-Pro Tip: Don't just learn the layer names.
-For the CCNA, you must understand the function of each layer, the key protocols operating at that layer, and the specific PDU associated with it (e.g., segments at Layer 4, packets at Layer 3, frames at Layer 2, bits at Layer 1).
-This level of detail is critical for both the exam and real-world troubleshooting.
+Pro Tip: Do not just learn the names.
+For the CCNA, you must understand the function of each layer, the protocols involved, and the specific PDU.
+Remember: segments at Layer 4, packets at Layer 3, frames at Layer 2, and bits at Layer 1.
+This detail is vital for the exam and real-world troubleshooting.

-This concept map visualizes the relationship between the central OSI Model and select layers, devices, and protocols.
+This concept map shows the relationship between the OSI Model and select layers, devices, and protocols.

 Infographic showing a concept map of the OSI Model, connecting it to the Physical, Transport, and Application layers with examples like hubs, TCP, and HTTP.

-The infographic highlights how physical hardware like hubs, transport protocols like TCP, and application services like HTTP are all organized within the OSI framework's distinct layers.
+The infographic shows how hardware like hubs, transport protocols like TCP, and application services like HTTP are organized within the OSI framework.

 2. Subnetting and VLSM Calculation Questions

-• Determine network IDs, broadcast addresses, and valid host ranges for a given subnet.
-For example, given 172.16.45.120/26, identify its broadcast address and the total number of usable hosts.
+• Network Boundaries: Determine network IDs, broadcast addresses, and valid host ranges.
+For example, given a specific IP and CIDR mask like 172.16.45.120/26, you must identify its broadcast address and calculate the total number of usable hosts.

-• Design a VLSM scheme for a company with multiple departments requiring a specific, varying number of hosts.
-This demonstrates your ability to optimize IP address usage.
+• VLSM Design: Design an addressing scheme for a company with multiple departments requiring varying numbers of hosts.
+This demonstrates your skill in optimizing IP address space.

-• Identify the correct subnet mask for a network requiring a certain number of hosts, or vice-versa.
+• Mask Identification: Select the correct subnet mask for a network requiring a specific number of hosts, or determine how many hosts a mask provides.

-Success in this area demonstrates a deep understanding of Layer 3 logical addressing, which is essential for routing, network security, and efficient network design.
+Proficiency in this area proves you understand Layer 3 logical addressing.
+This knowledge is required for routing, network security, and designing efficient network topologies.

 Key Concepts and Practical Tips

-• Practice Manually and Relentlessly: Build speed and confidence by practicing with only a pencil and paper.
-Over-reliance on online subnet calculators will not prepare you for the actual exam environment.
+• Practice Manually: Build speed and confidence by practicing with only a pencil and paper.
+Online calculators are helpful in production, but they are not available during the exam session.
+Practicing manually ensures you can handle the math in the testing center.
 For more in-depth study methods, explore dedicated resources on subnetting practice.

 This video provides a practical walkthrough of a subnetting problem, which is a great way to reinforce the calculation process.

-The tutorial demonstrates a step-by-step approach to breaking down a network address, helping you visualize the concepts and techniques required to solve these questions under pressure.
+The tutorial shows a step-by-step breakdown of a network address.
+It helps you visualize the techniques required to solve these questions accurately under pressure.

 3. Routing Protocol Configuration and Troubleshooting